geovanigaldemsugar/password_generator-/README.md

 #password generator

-this is a fun project i wanted to try i had a blast making it
+this is a fun and simple project i wanted to try i had a blast making it